Parkbee/assessment/backend/readme.md

 - **And** Parking session should be stopped
 - **And** Exit door should open

-**Scenario**: Stopping parking session that was already stopped
+As an **integration partner**
+I want to **know how many spots are available at the location**
+So that **I can inform my users about availablity**

+### Acceptance criteria

+**Scenario**: Getting availability for garage with running parking sessions

-- **Given** parking session exists and is stopped
+- **Given** garage X has running parking actions and Y total parking spots
-- **When** Stop parking session API endpoint is called
+- **When** garage availability API endpoint is called
-- **Then** Endpoint returns a success code
+- **Then** Endpoint should return a successful response with total number of unoccupied spots Z
-- **And** Exit door should not be open

-### Additional requirements
+### Personal choice

-- To start a parking session API should accept garage identifier and user information (identifier and license plate).
-- To stop a parking session API should accept a parking session identifier.
-- A single user should not be able to start multiple parking sessions at the same time.
+You can use any packages, frameworks, or libraries of your choice.
+You don't have to use Entity Framework or other dependencies from the current API.
+You can:

+- Refactor (or not) the existing code.
+- Add (or don't add) comments, swagger documentation, logging, etc.
+- Apply your code style.
+- Fix (or don't) bugs if you spot them.

 ## Technical questions